 Allow inspection and testing agencies access to the Work, and to off-site manufacturing and fabrication plants.

-Co-operate to provide reasonable facilities for such access.
+Co-operate to provide reasonable facilities and the health and safety equipment necessary for such access.

 Reports

 Submit electronic copies of the inspection and test reports to the Consultant within five (5) Working Days after receipt of inspection and test reports.
 Provide partial testing results as they become available.

 Provide an electronic copy to the Subcontractor of the work being inspected or tested, or the manufacturer or fabricator of material being inspected or tested.